GMT-458-Web-GIS/geogame-ilgincigdem/README.md

    - **Red**: Far away ![Ekran görüntüsü 2024-11-17 191834](https://github.com/user-attachments/assets/100c4a03-7e3c-4c58-9dc4-4ddade68ec28)

-   The numerical distance between the guessed and target locations is also displayed, helping players improve their guesses.

-4. **Hints**: Click the "Get Hint" button to receive additional help about the location.
+5. **Hints**: Click the "Get Hint" button to receive additional help about the location.
 If you request another hint, a warning appears, and the previous hint will be removed.
-5. **Scoring**: Points are awarded based on the accuracy of your guess.
-The closer your guess, the more points you earn.
+6. **Scoring**: Points are awarded based on the accuracy of your guess.
+You earn points for every correct guess.

 ## DOM